 However, the same cannot be said for will kit wills (also called “DIY wills” or “homemade wills” or “informal wills”).
 It is our experience that the majority of home made wills have one or more problems present, from ambiguity in the terms of the will, to doubts in terms of how the document was executed by the deceased and whether it was properly witnessed, to issues of undue influence or duress (referred to above) or even forgery.

 The more unusual, or suspicious or error-riddled a will is, the more people will seek to challenge the will on a number of fronts, which is why will kit wills must be avoided at all costs.

 As with other estate disputes, a will kit will dispute often can often be resolved on the basis that the will is deemed invalid, or otherwise valid but the terms of the will are varied by agreement or as ordered by the Supreme Court.

 Most estate disputes can be avoided, before the death of the testator, in the lawyer’s office when the testator makes his or her will, by the lawyer asking the right questions, getting the right information, giving (hopefully!) the right advice and obtaining the deceased’s proper instructions in making their will.

 Some estate disputes are simply unavoidable, because human nature can often get in the way of the execution of an otherwise sound estate plan.
 Many more estate disputes are inevitable because there has been bad, or non-existent, estate planning in the first place.

-As estate lawyers, our role is to act in the best interests of our client, whoever they may be in the dispute, by giving them independent and considered advice, and assisting them reach an outcome that is just and equitable and as quickly and cost-efficiently as possible.
+As wills and estate lawyers Adelaide, our role is to act in the best interests of our client, whoever they may be in the dispute, by giving them independent and considered advice, and assisting them reach an outcome that is just and equitable and as quickly and cost-efficiently as possible.